 If there is any cause for concern the problem should be resolved at the earliest possible opportunity.
-At an informal level, discussions will take place with the class teacher.
+At an informal level, discussions will take place with the classteacher.
 A record of the discussion will be made.
 If the matter cannot be resolved an appointment should be made to discuss the matter with the Inclusion Manager and if necessary the Headteacher.

-Should an informal approach be inappropriate the matter should be raised in writing to the Headteacher and/or the Chair of Governors according to the school's Complaints Policy which can be located in the 'About Us', 'Our Policies' section of the school website.
+Should an informal approach be inappropriate the matter should be raised in writing to the headteacher and/or the Chair of Governors according to the School's Complaints Procedures.